 How is the Feast of Shavuot Celebrated?

-The Feast of Shavuot is often celebrated by reading the book of Ruth.
-In addition to being a tale centered around the harvest season, the book of Ruth is a love story that symbolizes our marriage covenant with God through our kinsman-redeemer, Jesus.
+Shavuot is often celebrated by reading the book of Ruth.
+Not only is this story centered around the harvest season, but it is a love story that symbolically represents our marriage covenant with God through our kinsman-redeemer, Jesus.

 - Discover 4 more ways to celebrate the Feast of Shavuot HERE.